South Africa

 Shopping in South Africa - the right souvenir for everyone

 Shopping in South Africa is possible without restrictions, especially in the major cities.
-Tourists love to stroll through the huge shopping malls, enjoy the variety of products and get hold of the occasional bargain.
+Tourists love to stroll through the huge shopping malls, enjoy the variety of products and grab the occasional bargain.

 The large shopping malls are comparable to those in the USA, as they offer designer boutiques, electronics stores and supermarkets as well as numerous food and entertainment outlets to round off a day of shopping.
 Locals themselves associate shopping in South Africa with fun and variety.
 Tourists will find a number of souvenir stores in the major cities such as Johannesburg, Cape Town and Durban, where they are sure to find a nice vacation souvenir to take home with them.